msjimc/GeneMatrix/Guide/installinPython2.7.md

 > conda init

 after creating the environment.
-Once activate, the command prompt will change to show you are in an environment, for example:
+Once activated, the command prompt will change to show you are in an environment, for example:

 > C:\Users\msjimc>